redfin/swift-style-guide/README.markdown

 Note: Helper files should be created under the `Classes/ Common Components` directory.

+### URL String

+Declare Redfin's interal URL within it's corresponding data controller seperated by feature.
+For example, all RedfinNow related end-poitns should be added to `RedfinNowDataController`.
+For external urls, we should add the them to a single dedicated file.

 ### Protocol Conformance

 In particular, when adding protocol conformance to a model, prefer adding a separate extension for the protocol methods.
 This keeps the related methods grouped together with the protocol and can simplify instructions to add a protocol to a class with its associated methods.